request

 Chicago Criminal Trespassing Lawyer

 Maybe you and some friends snuck into a teammate’s house to prank him before graduation at Niles North, and his parents decided to take the matter seriously.
-Or someone tried to start something with you at a bar, and when you were both asked to leave, you refused because you didn’t do anything.
+Or perhaps someone tried to start something with you at a bar, and when you were both asked to leave, you refused because you didn’t do anything wrong.

-These situations may sound like matters that could easily be solved by regular people simply sitting down and talking.
-Still, both of them are technically examples of criminal trespassing in Illinois.
-It does not stop there, either.
-Our state has multiple 720 statutes governing criminal trespass – these are just two examples.
+These situations may sound like matters that could easily be solved by regular people simply sitting down and talking, but both are technically examples of criminal trespassing in Illinois.
+And it doesn’t stop there.
+Illinois has multiple 720 statutes governing criminal trespass—these are just two examples.

 Because of this, being charged with criminal trespass can come as quite a shock to many people.
-They simply did not know that they were doing something illegal until the police came and arrested them, and now they find themselves unsure how to handle the situation.
+They simply didn’t know they were doing something illegal until the police came and arrested them, and now they find themselves unsure how to handle the situation.

-One thing that you absolutely cannot do is ignore the charge.
+One thing you absolutely cannot do is ignore the charge.
 Most forms of criminal trespassing are misdemeanors, but not all of them.
-And even “minor” criminal trespassing charges may come with high fines, a requirement to complete community service, and other administrative penalties.
-Beyond this, the fact that you are being charged with a crime means you now have a criminal record.
+Even “minor” criminal trespassing charges can come with high fines, a requirement to complete community service, and other administrative penalties.
+Beyond this, being charged with a crime means you now have a criminal record.

 Why is this a big deal?
 Because it can negatively impact all kinds of things in your life.
-Employers will be less likely to hire you.
-Landlords will not want you living there.
-College admission boards will dismiss your application faster.
-You are less likely to qualify for a loan.
+Employers may be less likely to hire you.
+Landlords may not want you living in their property.
+College admission boards might dismiss your application faster.
+You’re less likely to qualify for a loan.
 And that’s just the beginning.

 As a former criminal prosecutor turned defense lawyer, Mr. Weisberg understands both sides of the law.
 This gives him a unique advantage in cases, allowing him to craft defense strategies that anticipate what prosecutors will do and question their tactics and arguments.
 If you want the best chance at a positive outcome, Andrew M. Weisberg should be your first choice.